 Application for a PCO

-An application for a PCO is made by the Secretary of the Department of Health and Human Services, and is granted by the Family Division of the Children’s Court.
+An application for a PCO is made by the Secretary to the Department of Families Fairness and Housing and is granted by the Family Division of the Children’s Court.

 When the Court may make a PCO